Skip to main content

 • Modified files:

-• examples/valenar/docs/systems/gd-core-base.md — add Runtime Status section.
+• examples/valenar/docs/systems/gd-core.md — add Runtime Status section.

 • examples/valenar/docs/acts/gd-act-0-arrival-and-core.md — add authorial-only-note.